mortiz-code/fmc_unused_objects/README.md

 ## DevNet Sandbox

-The Sandbox which can implement this script is at: https://devnetsandbox.cisco.com/RM/Diagram/Index/1228cb22-b2ba-48d3-a70a-86a53f4eecc0?diagramType=Topology
+The Sandbox which can implement this script [link](https://devnetsandbox.cisco.com/RM/Diagram/Index/1228cb22-b2ba-48d3-a70a-86a53f4eecc0?diagramType=Topology)

 ## Getting help